dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 ## 1.7) k8s Namespaces

-* **Namespaces** are names that are used to group objects together and provides each object within the group a unique name to all other objects outside the group, even if they have the same name.
-These are method of providing isolation (i.e. variable scope) to objects.
+* **Namespaces** are named containers that are used to group objects together and provide each object within the group a unique name to all other objects outside the group.
+Namespace objects will be unique even if they have the same name as objects from another Namespace.
+For example, in Java there is `java.util.Date` and `java.sql.Date`.
+Thus Namespaces are a method of providing isolation (i.e. variable scope) to objects.
   * An analogy with people works.
 Each person in a family will typically have a unique name combination.
 But people from other familes may have the same name combination.
 To differeniate the people with the exact same name, we will use other identifying qualties like address, date of birth, etcetera.
 The combination of properties that uniquely identifies related people is the namespace.
 This will typically be their fullname and address.

 ![Namespace DNS](namespace.png)